Peripheral subgroups of Kleinian groups: Introduction

 \subsection{Relation to the discreteness problem}

 The problem of determining the discreteness of a group $ G \leq \PSL(2,\C) $ given in terms of matrix generators is an important and long-standing open problem in geometric group theory.
-The Geometric Recognition Problem is slightly weaker than the full discreteness problem for $ \PSL(2,\C) $, because instead of asking for a certificate of indiscreteness we ask for \emph{either} a certificate of indiscreteness, \emph{or} a certificate that the quotient 3-manifold is incorrect.
+The Geometric Recognition Problem is slightly weaker than the full discreteness problem for $ \PSL(2,\C) $, because instead of asking for a certificate of indiscreteness we ask for \emph{either} a certificate of indiscreteness, \emph{or} a certificate that the quotient $3$-manifold is incorrect.
 Putting it another way, we are asking for a solution of the discreteness problem in the presence of some guess about the structure of $G$, and we are allowed to fail without deciding discreteness if we verify that the guess about $G$ is incorrect.
 In practice the obstructions to solving the discreteness problem are the same as the obstructions to solving the Geometric Recognition Problem: essentially, the existence of finitely generated groups without a finite-sided fundamental polyhedron.

-The computational difficulty of $ \PSL(2,\C) $ discreteness is well-studied.
-Gilman~\cite{gilman97alg} has studied the computational complexity of some methods for certifying discreteness in $ \PSL(2,K) $ for $ K \in \{\Q,\R,\C\} $ and found that Riley's partial algorithm for $ \PSL(2,\C) $~\cite{riley83} appears to have exponential complexity even when the field is restricted to $ \Q $.
-Kapovich~\cite{kapovich16} has shown that the discreteness problem for $ \PSL(2,\C) $ is undecidable in the BSS model of computation, a model which includes oracles for computation over $ \R $ and which is sufficient to do computations for real semi-algebraic sets.
-Further discussion can be found in~\cite{gilman23}.
-In any case, the state of the art for $ \PSL(2,\C) $ seems quite far away from practical algorithms or semi-algorithms for discreteness testing: the only tests available are tests that can certify discreteness or indiscreteness in special cases, or tests for discreteness together with some additional property.
-See for instance~\cite{gilman97disc,gilman09,kapovich23discreteness}.
-An unsuccessful attempt to construct a full discreteness algorithm was made by Gilman and Keen~\cite{gilman15}, who tried to extend axis-crossing and word-reduction methods from $ \PSL(2,\R) $ to $ \PSL(2,\C) $.
+The difficulty of the discreteness problem for $ \PSL(2,\C) $ is well-studied.
+As one example, Kapovich~\cite{kapovich16} has shown that discreteness in $ \PSL(2,\C) $ is undecidable in the BSS model of computation, a model which includes oracles for computation over $ \R $ and which is sufficient to do computations for real semi-algebraic sets.
+In general, the state of the art for $ \PSL(2,\C) $ seems quite far away from practical algorithms or semi-algorithms for discreteness testing: the only tests available are tests that can certify discreteness or indiscreteness in special cases, or tests for discreteness together with some additional property.
+We refer the reader to recent survey articles of Kapovich~\cite{kapovich23discreteness} and Gilman~\cite{gilman23} for further discussion and references.